An Information-Theoretic Framework for Receiver Quantization in Communication: Discussions on Further Quantization Rules at the Receiver

 According to (\ref{6dbnu}), even if the best nonuniform scalar quantization is used, the MSE achieved in the high-resolution regime is still $2.72$ times larger than the theoretical limit implied by the rate-distortion function of a Gaussian source \cite{Berger}.\footnote{The comparison is made under the assumption that the signal at the receiver front-end is represented by $b$ bits per channel use before feeding into the decoder.
 The MSE of the representation can be reduced by lossy source coding (treating the received signal as a source).
 A scalar quantizer is a very simple lossy source coding scheme.} If we allow \emph{coded} uniform scalar quantization (i.e., representing the quantizer output by a variable-rate lossless code), the gap can be reduced to only $1.53$ dB ($\pi e/6$) worse than the theoretical limit (see \cite{Gray-Neuhoff98} and references therein).
 Unfortunately, coded quantization does not help in communication receivers since the bottleneck therein is the limited resolution of the quantizer rather than the cost of representing its output.
-Applying vector quantization to communication receivers is a more challenging topic.
+Vector quantization may further reduce the gap, and it is possible to extend our analysis to vector quantizers.\footnote {Note that the two quantizers we considered in the basic model (\ref{YqXZ}) are equivalent to a 2-dimensional vector quantizer with a rectangular grid of quantization regions.
+Replacing it by a polar quantizer \cite{Gray-Neuhoff98} may achieve better performance.} But applying vector quantization to communication receivers is a more challenging topic.
 Nevertheless, the gap to the fundamental limit reminds us that it is possible to alleviate the ADC resolution bottleneck in communication receivers by exploring new quantization mechanisms.

+A final remark is about dithering, an intentional randomization technique in source quantization \cite{Gray-Neuhoff98}, which may also be beneficial in receiver quantization; see, e.g., \cite{Liang-Zhang16}, which showed that \emph{nonsubtractive} Gaussian dithering\footnote{In nonsubtractive dithering, one adds a dither signal $W_\mathrm{d}$ independent of the quantizer input $V$ before quantization, yielding an output $q(V+W_\mathrm{d})$.
+Subtractive dithering has an additional step that subtracts the dither signal after quantization and finally obtains $q(V+W_\mathrm{d})-W_\mathrm{d}$.
+See \cite{Gray-Neuhoff98} for more discussion.} improves the GMI under certain circumstances.
+In our setting, although nonsubstractive dithering reduces the SNR, it also changes $\gamma$ by enlarging the standard deviation of the input so that all \emph{normalized} thresholds and levels are scaled by a factor smaller than one.
+The overall impact on GMI is thus unclear because it depends on the change of the product $\gamma \cdot \mathsf{SNR}$.
+Nevertheless, for uniform quantization, if we employ perfect gain control which guarantees $\gamma \equiv \mathsf{mmse}$, then nonsubstractive Gaussian dithering is always harmful since the GMI (\ref{GMIMMSE}) satisfies